Marcelo3384/3D-Particle-Morphing-Website-with-LLM/README.md

 **What is this Project about?**

+The Particle Morphing LLM Template is a modern, interactive website template featuring a particle-based UI that connects to any LLM via API.

+It serves as a frontend layer between users and your internal AI services, enabling secure interaction with LLMs, AI agents, and machine learning models while keeping full control over your data and infrastructure.

 A secure and customizable website template for integrating LLMs without exposing private or company data.
 Connect your internal AI services—such as Azure-hosted models—to a modern web interface while keeping full control over your data.

 Have you ever wanted to use Large Language Models (LLMs) and their AI capabilities without risking the exposure of private or company data, or having your data reused for LLM training?